|N||Blackfly S IMX 252 Mono 3.2 MP USB3 Vision Camera|

 |N||6 pins, 1m GPIO Cable, Hirose HR10 Circular Connector|

-The most important component of the setup is the cameras, so I picked the cameras I wanted first, then built up the rest of the rig around them.
-I decided to go with two Flir Blackfly S Mono USB3 vision cameras; I went with these cameras because they offer a good overall balance between image quality, resolution, price, and they use Flir’s Spinnaker SDK.
-They were also the newest cameras released by Flir at the time and it always feels good to be on the cutting edge.
+I decided to go with Flir Blackfly S IMX252 Mono USB3 vision cameras; I choose them because they offer a good overall balance between image quality, resolution, price, and they use Flir’s Spinnaker SDK.

-The hardware trigger provides better synchronized capture, so that’s the route I went with.
-The documentation for synchronized capture for the BlackFly S states the following GPIO connection is required:
+The documentation for synchronized capture for the BlackFly S states the following GPIO connection for each secondary camera is required:

-This will allow for synchronized capture via hardware trigger, although both cameras will still need to be set up via the Spinnaker API (I’ll go over this in the next article).
+This will allow for the strobe to get sent from the primary to secondary cameras, although all cameras will still need to be set up via the Spinnaker API (I’ll go over this in the next article).

 |1||AmScope 6 Watt LED Dual Gooseneck Lights Illuminator|

 The next component to consider is the optics.
 The first step is determining the required focal length of the lens.
 The pertinent equation (from here) is:

 - h = horizontal sensor size in mm

 - FOV = horizontal field of view in mm